ApexRMS/landfireupdate/README.md

 before.
 This script uses the cleaned rasters and rules from the database to generate a SyncroSim library file to run the update.

-Finally, open the generated SyncroSim library, which will be stored in the `library/` subdirectory.
+Finally, open the generated SyncroSim library using the SyncroSim UI.
+This file will be stored in the `library/` subdirectory.
 Select the `NW GeoArea` project, and the scenario you would like to run and press `run` in the main toolbar.
+Results can be viewed directly in the graphical user interface (GUI) by creating [Charts](http://docs.syncrosim.com/how_to_guides/results_chart_window.html) and [Maps](http://docs.syncrosim.com/how_to_guides/results_map_window.html).
+NOTE that using the GUI is optional and the scenario can also be run directly through the SyncroSim commandline or by using the rsyncrosim package for R.